rust-lang/reference/src/introduction.md

   An *example term* is an example of a term beind defined.

+* Differences in the language by which edition the crate is compiled under are in a blockquote that start with the words "Edition Differences:" in **bold**.

+  > **Edition Differences**: In the 2015 edition, this syntax is valid that is
+  > disallowed as of the 2018 edition.

 * Notes that contain useful information about the state of the book or point out useful, but mostly out of scope, information are in blockquotes that start with the word "Note:" in **bold**.